 Dashboard variables

 Dashboard variables allow you to create flexible and reusable dashboards.
-Instead of being limited to only seeing hard-coding tile objects, variables allow dashboard viewers to switch between objects on the fly.
+Instead of being limited to only seeing hard-coded tile objects, variables allow dashboard viewers to switch between objects on the fly.
 Variables can also be used with shared dashboards.

 Getting started